rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And he set the cherubims within the inner house: and they stretched forth the wings of the cherubims, so that the wing of the one touched the one wall, and the wing of the other cherub touched the other wall; and their wings touched one another in the midst of the house.
     And he overlaid the cherubims with gold.

-And even the prophecied temple of Ezekiel's vision contained cherub icons:
+And even the prophecied temple in Ezekiel's vision contained cherub icons:

 !!! quote "Ezekiel 41:18-19"
     And it was made with cherubims and palm trees, so that a palm tree was between a cherub and a cherub; and every cherub had two faces;
     So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about.

+Any icon, including your fellow human beings can be honored and respected (venerated) but should never be worshipped.

 iconoclasts are themselves evidence of ancient veneration of icons.